The Mad, Mad, Mad Comedians: Production and Marx Brothers

 Most of the comedians provided their own voices for their animated counterparts, except for Chico Marx and W. C. Fields, both deceased, Zeppo Marx, who had left show business in 1933, and Harpo Marx, also deceased (though no voice was needed for him since his stage persona did not speak).
 Groucho Marx, 80 years old, was still playing himself.
 Voice actor Paul Frees narrated the show and filled in for those actors who were not able to do their own voices.
 Although Jack Benny's Maxwell automobile makes an appearance, it was not voiced by its usual voice actor Mel Blanc, and Frees provided the effects for the Maxwell as well.

-The show included such segments as a Marx Brothers skit, which was a reworking of a scene from their Broadway play I'll Say She Is (1924).
+The show included a Marx Brothers skit, which was a reworking of a scene from their Broadway play I'll Say She Is (1924).
 The skit included their famous Napoleon parody, with Napoleon played by Groucho.
 The sketch featured animated representations.
 Romeo Muller is credited as having written special material for the show in addition to the original scripts that came from the various comedians' sketches.